John Robinson Hamilton: Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 Hamilton stood for election in the first general election in the new province, in 1841.
 He was elected to the Legislative Assembly of the Province of Canada.

 In the new Assembly, Hamilton continued to take an independent approach.
 In the first session, he was an opponent of the new union, but also tended to support the government of the Governor-General, Lord Sydenham.
 Over the next sessions, he tended to support the Reform group, but in 1843, when the Reform ministry resigned, he supported the new governor-general, Sir Charles Metcalfe.

 Hamilton was defeated in his bid for re-election in 1844, and in subsequent elections of 1848 and 1851.
 He ran unsuccessfully for a seat in the Legislative Council in 1858.